Hidden Treasures exposed

-Always check the whole floor if any block is no longer firmly attached to its underfloor – you notice either some movement when walking on it or a hollow sound when you ‘knock-on-wood’.
-Even if your floor is missing blocks – removed for adding central heating or other plumbing/building work – check the rest of the floor too.
+Always check the whole floor if blocks are no longer firmly attached to the underfloor – you notice either some movement when walking on it or a hollow sound when you ‘knock-on-wood’.
+Even if your floor is obviously missing blocks – removed for adding central heating or other plumbing/building work – check the rest of the floor too.

 The underfloor (concrete or sheet material) must also be cleared of old ridges of Bitumen and if possible thick remaining layers.

 Any residue of Bitumen will affect the bonding time of the modern adhesive you use to install the blocks back.
 Where normally it takes between 6 – 8 hours, the residue could increase this to 14 or even over 72 hours!